Port of Long Beach: Early history (1911–1960s)

 The extraction of hundreds of millions of barrels of oil caused concern for subsidence, as the overlying land collapsed into the empty space over time.
 Engineers and geologists were promptly assigned to the problem, building dikes for flood control at high tide.

 On July 3, 1930 the Federal River and Harbor Act authorizes expanding the San Pedro Bay breakwater by 3.5-mile completed in 1949.

+In 1930 Procter & Gamble opened a manufacturing plant on the peninsula now known as Pier C. The plant closed in 1988.

 Long Beach became a home port for the United States Navy's Pacific Fleet in 1932.
 In 1940 the navy purchased 105 acres on Terminal Island built the Long Beach Naval Shipyard there.

+Federal Correctional Institution, Terminal Island, is a low-security prison opened in 1938.

 The first bridge linking the eastern end of Terminal Island and Long Beach across the Back Channel was an unnamed "temporary" pontoon bridge constructed during World War II to accommodate traffic resulting from the expansion of the Long Beach Naval Shipyard.
 In 1968, it was replaced by the Gerald Desmond Bridge.

 In 1946, after World War II, the Port of Long Beach was established as "America’s most modern port" with the completion of the first of nine clear-span transit sheds.
 Pier E was completed and Pier B was expanded to two times its size in 1949.
 Pierpoint Landing completed on Pier F in 1948, becoming a large sport fishing spot.

 Concerns regarding subsidence increased until Operation "Big Squirt," a water injection program, halted any progression of sinking land in 1960.